Gov. Walz provides update on Minnesota's response to COVID-19 | Wadena Pioneer Journal

-ST. PAUL — Gov. Tim Walz participated in the daily Minnesota Department of Health media call Tuesday, April 14, to provide an update on Minnesota’s response to COVID-19.
+ST. PAUL — Gov. Tim Walz participated in the daily Minnesota Department of Health media call at 2 p.m.
+Wednesday, April 15, to provide an update on Minnesota’s response to COVID-19.

-Walz was joined by Department of Health Commissioner Jan Malcolm, Department of Employment and Economic Development Commissioner Steve Grove and Homeland Security and Emergency Management Director Joe Kelly

 Watch a livestream of the event below.